The Quran and Judeo-Christian Pseudepigrapha (Part 5, Finale): The Crucifixion and Trinity

 And when Allah will say: O Isa son of Marium! did you say to men, Take me and my mother for two gods besides Allah he will say: Glory be to Thee, it did not befit me that I should say what I had no right to (say); if I had said it, Thou wouldst indeed have known it; Thou knowest what is in my mind, and I do not know what is in Thy mind, surely Thou art the great Knower of the unseen things.

 So, this chapter depicts Allah as being all-powerful and able to destroy whoever he wants, including Mary and Jesus, if he so wished.
 He is not to be compared to mortals.
 Even the Messiah himself, a term with a completely different meaning in the Quran, from heaven perhaps, implores his Jewish people to worship Allah.
 Verse 73 recognizes a trinity and immediately rejects such a thing by informing readers that only one Allah exists.
 We are then told in verse 75 that Jesus was as human as it gets.
-He was merely one of many human apostles – and he ate food like humans all do.
+He was merely one of many human apostles and ate food like humans all do.
 The idea here is that Allah would not need to eat, and since Jesus did eat food, as did his mother, he could not be Allah.
 Indeed, verse 116 claims Jesus will deny ever saying to people that he (and his mother, Mary) were Gods besides Allah.

 The first point to be revisited shortly is that the Quran here shows awareness of beliefs contrary to what it teaches.
 In other words, whatever theory of revelation a Muslim might affirm, it must account for the easily verifiable fact that the Quran interacted with the ideas of the time.
 Furthermore, while verse 73 strongly rejects any trinitarian conception of God, the Quran is off-target about the Christian doctrine of the Trinity.
 This is a significant blow to the divine origin theory.
 By the days of Muhammed, the Trinitarian conception had been around for some 500 years – since the Gospels were written.
-Even if we were to accept the widespread but erroneous idea that a church council made Jesus God, that council’s pronouncement went forth 300 years before Muhammed, and it never included Mary in the Trinity.
+Even if we were to accept the widespread but erroneous idea that a church council made Jesus God, that council’s pronouncement went forth 300 years before Muhammed and never included Mary in the Trinity.
 So, it appears that Muhammad (or redactors) only knew, from contacts with some people groups, about a trinity consisting of Mary, Jesus, and God.
-Historians have identified people groups who seemed to have thought very highly of Mary and, perhaps, even worshiped her.
+Historians have identified people groups who seemed to have thought very highly of Mary and, perhaps, even worshipped her.
 But this never was a mainstream Christian practice.

 So, though the Quran rejects a Trinitarian conception of God, it knows nothing about the Christian Trinitarian conception.
 Hence, we may count the ideas in the Quran 5 verses above as non-threatening to a Trinitarian conception of God.
 Of course, this does not mean that such a conception is true – one must yet show how that is the case.
 It only means we may move past the objections of the Quran.

 I have blogged in the past on the doctrine of the Trinity.
-Knowing that Muslims generally assert that the Bible nowhere claims that Jesus is God except in Pauline writings, I wrote the defense of the doctrine intentionally leaving out Pauline corpus.
+Knowing that Muslims generally assert that the Bible nowhere claims that Jesus is God except in Pauline writings, I wrote the defence of the doctrine intentionally leaving out Pauline corpus.
 The simple fact is that the New Testament authors did not invent the idea of a plurality in the Godhead.
 The Hebrew Bible started it all.
 New Testament writers merely put flesh on an existing skeleton.

 Does the Quran Gaslight its Seventh-Century Critics?

 Thus far, we have looked, at considerable length, at some of the Quran’s extra-biblical details, which ultimately derived from non-canonical Judeo-Christian writings.
 For instance, we considered such stories as Abraham’s conversion away from paganism/polytheism after he gave thought to some celestial bodies (we didn’t look at how he subsequently preached against paganism to his father, but even this story derived from Jewish writings), Jesus animating a clay bird and commanding, as an infant, a date tree to supply fruits and water to his parents, some angels accepting the legitimacy of Adam’s creation after he showed off his knowledge (though, it is more like showing off inside information prior provided to him but not the angels), Satan refusing to bow and accept Adam’s creation and being subsequently banished, and so on.
-In the cases we considered, we observed that some of these stories or their recognizable variants, since stories tend to morph over space and time, were known at least 200 years before Muhammad was born.
+In the cases we considered, we observed that some of these stories or their recognisable variants, since stories tend to morph over space and time, were known at least 200 years before Muhammad was born.
 In many other cases, the stories existed 500 years before the Quran.

 Surah An-Nahl, Verse 24: